AntonyBoza/Portfolio/index.md

 [Click here to open de App](https://app-risk-1.herokuapp.com/)

 **Project Objective:**
 To develop a  machine learning model for the online prediction of financial risk and the determination of credits approval to persons and companies.
-Steps:
-1. Data revision and understanding
-2. Data cleaning
-3. Data preprocessing
-4. Model training with different algorithms
-5. Selection of best algorithm
-6. Building the UI with Flask and Python
-7. Web Deployment using Heroku service
+The UI was build with Flask and Python and the Web Deployment using Heroku service.

 ### Project 3: [Customer segmentation analysis](https://github.com/AntonyBoza/PROJECTS/blob/master/Clustering%20-%20Users%20Segmentation%20Analysis.ipynb)
 **Project Objective:**
 To carry out a survey analysis applying clustering technique to extract insights about the market tendency and to find potential target customers for an administrative and invoicing cloud-based software.

 ### Project 4: [Survey Exploratory Data Analysis (EDA)](https://github.com/AntonyBoza/PROJECTS/blob/master/Analisis_Encuesta_Software.ipynb)
 **Project Objective:**
 To carry out an Exploratory Data Analysis of a survey using Python and to extract insights to understand the actual market share between the main companies in the area.

 ### Project 5: [Dogs breed prediction using Deep learning](https://github.com/AntonyBoza/DEEP-LEARNING/blob/master/Transfer_Learning_Exercise_MobileNet.ipynb)
 **Project Objective:**